phac-nml/beave/README.md

 ## Bioconda

 Currently, Bioconda only supports Linux.
-If you wish to install the software on OSX, you will need to install `pypi` to build the project from the source code.
+If you wish to install the software on OSX, you will need to install `pypi` to build the project from source.
 To install with Bioconda on Linux, run the following code:

 `conda install -c bioconda beave`

 ## pip

-Beave may be installed from `pypi` by running the following command:
+Beave may be installed from `pypi` by running the following:

 `pip install beave`

-Beave may alternatively be installed from source by downloading the project and running the following command in the source code directory:
+Alternatively, the software may be installed from source by downloading the project and running the following command in the source code directory:

 `pip install .`